My monograph on the classic 1948 film, Letter from an Unknown Woman (© 2018), can now be purchased as an ebook!

 "Thus Spoke Howard Roark" and "Ayn Rand's Evolving View of

 The more artificial taboos and restrictions there are in the world, the more the people are impoverished….
 The more that laws and regulations are given prominence, the more thieves and robbers there will be.

 Grading Teachers A criticism of the current regime of anonymous student evaluations of teaching as a fundamentally irrational institution.
-From the forthcoming book on grade inflation and academic standards (see below).
+This, as you may know, is nearly the only way that quality of teaching is evaluated in American universities and colleges.
+This essay is a chapter in the book on grade inflation (listed under Edited Books).

 lester_hunt at hotmail dot com or lhhunt at wisc.edu